lfryerdavis/anisohedral/README.md

 ## Background

+## Installing the Software

+You will need to download the software for the ear cutting triangulation algorithm at [https://github.com/mapbox/earcut](https://github.com/mapbox/earcut.hpp).
+This is just one header file.

+You will have to ensure that the header file is downloaded into the same directory as the anisohedral software or modify the makefile appropriately.

+The makefile for the anisohedral software is currently set up for a default C++20 configuration for macOS Sequoia 15.6.
+It is not configured for any specific IDE.
+If you have a different setup, you may need to make minor changes to the Makefile.

 ## Software Guide
 The simplest set of options is to see the boundaries of all the shapes that are going to be used in the project.